 X = np.array(train_image)

-Since this is a multi-class classification problem (10 classes), we will one-hot encode the target variable.
+Since this is a multi-class classification problem (10 classes), we will have one-hot encoding of the target variable.

 y=train['label'].values